Cinnamon Cockatiel

 The dark grey changes to a lighter silvery-brown color.
 This color may get darker or lighter as the bird grows up.

-In some cases, as KM Breeding aviary describes it, cinnamon actually looks more like a traditional brown color.
+In some cases, as KM Breeding Aviary describes it, cinnamon looks more like a traditional brown color.

-NOTE: Sometimes the terms cinnamon and fallow are used interchangeably.
+NOTE: Sometimes, the terms cinnamon and fallow are used interchangeably.
 But these are not the same color mutations.
-Fallow typically has a more yellow tone to the brown and may have red-appearing eyes.
+Follow typically has a more yellow tone to the brown and may have red-appearing eyes.

-In the next section, we will take a closer look at the kind of genetics that have to be present to turn normal grey into a cinnamon cockatiel.
+The next section will examine the genetics that must be present to turn normal grey into a cinnamon cockatiel.

 What Is a Cockatiel Mutation?

-The word mutation can sound kind of scary to many people because it can be associated with heritable health issues.
+The word mutation can sound scary to many people because it can be associated with heritable health issues.

 But not all mutations are bad.

-As Genetic Lessons points out, a mutation is essentially just a change in a gene.
-Some gene changes may only result in a change in how a color pigment gets expressed, or shows up, on an animal.
+Genetic Lessons points out that a mutation is essentially just a change in a gene.
+Some gene changes may only change how a color pigment expresses or appears on an animal.

-Where things can start to get dangerous is if a breeding program gets so focused on producing a certain color mutation that the breeder starts breeding related birds together.
+Things can get dangerous if a breeding program focuses on producing a specific color mutation that the breeder starts breeding related birds together.

-This narrows the gene pool and can potentially promote minor or more serious health issues.
+This narrows the gene pool and potentially promotes minor or severe health issues.

-Because of this, anytime you are deciding where to purchase your cockatiel, you always want to research the breeder’s reputation to be sure their birds are healthy and friendly, and long-lived.
+Because of this, anytime you decide where to purchase your cockatiel, you always want to research the breeder’s reputation to ensure their birds are healthy, friendly, and long-lived.

 Many cockatiels are relinquished to shelters because their owners don’t have time to train or care for their birds.
 If you decide to rescue a cinnamon cockatiel, you may not know anything about its breeder or parents.

-But you can make sure your avian veterinarian examines the bird before you make a commitment.
-This way, you can simply verify that the bird you want to adopt is in good overall health.
+But you can ensure your avian veterinarian examines the bird before committing.
+This way, you can verify that the bird you want to adopt is healthy.

-So now let’s move on to learning more about the kind of deliberate cockatiel breeding program that is required to produce a cinnamon cockatiel.
+So now, let’s move on to learning more about the kind of deliberate cockatiel breeding program required to produce a cinnamon cockatiel.

 Learn the Basics of Cockatiel Color Genetics